darthrellimnad/evergreen-functional-fe-web-app/README.md

 ...and if you just need a simple website or webpage, just use HTML/CSS and as little JS as possible!
 A design system, pattern library, a11y testing and quality assurance will be helpful regardless.

 ## Contributors
 Too many to name... you know who you are.
-Thank you all ❤️
+Thank you all! ❤️

 ### ASCII art triforce... just for fun.
 Three triangles combined.
 ```